 The well-known figure of the human decision-maker -- or the ``human-in-the-loop'' paradigm that is often referenced as a means of controlling algorithmic decision-making -- is frequently offered as a focal point for representing organisational responsibility and accountability procedures.
 Yet this hypothesised role for human consciousness seems to miss the distinction between psychic and organisational systems in communication.
 An organisation manages time and distributes responsibility in ways that actively avoid individual decision-makers.
 An accountable individual may or may not have been consciously responsible for the decisions attributed to them or the consequences that follow~\cite{luhmann2018org}.

 Scholars critical of shallow forms of accountability discourse have recognised these problems, leading to calls to build regulatory norms into the architecture of ADM systems rather than relying solely on post-hoc accountability procedures and XAI tools~\cite{cobbe2021reviewable}.
 We agree with the broadly stated goals but note that such a project also spans organisational processes through which design standards can be recursively generated and tailored for specific sociotechnical situations~\cite{sileno2018role}.
 XAI alone cannot solve problems of legal and political accountability.
 Attention must be paid to the deployment of algorithmic systems within the larger sociotechnical assemblages that they co-constitute~\cite{cobbe2021reviewable}.

-Explainability is an important element of such assemblages, but explainability is not the same as accountability, even if an explainer system were deployed successfully on its own terms.
-Explanations, by appearing to produce accountability, can serve to engender authority, arrogating power to the owners and users of the ADM at the expense of others.
-Na\"ive approaches to the social implications of XAI risk engendering a false sense of security in adopting automated systems without regard for the harms that may be caused~\cite{green2022flawsofpolicies, aradaublanke2022algorithmic}.
-In short, critiques and observations from social science emphasise that the \emph{context} in which an explainee seeks and receives an explanation informs understanding as much as the explanatory information that is selected and presented; here, we argue that this context must include organisational forms.
+Explainability is an important element of such assemblages but it is not the same as accountability even if an explainer tool were deployed successfully on its own terms.
+Explanations, by appearing to produce accountability, can serve to engender authority, arrogating power to the owners and users of the ADM algorithms at the expense of others.
+Na{\"i}ve approaches to the social implications of XAI risk perpetuating a false sense of security in adopting automated systems without regard for the harms that may be caused~\cite{aradaublanke2022algorithmic,green2022flawsofpolicies}.
+In short, critiques and observations from social sciences emphasise that the \emph{context} in which an explainee seeks and receives an explanation informs \emph{understanding} as much as the \emph{explanatory information} that is selected and presented; here, we argue that this context must include organisational forms.
 Yet critique will always arise if only because the sociotechnical gap between what is technically possible and what is socially demanded recurs as second-order observation.